 Total: $4,500 to $10,500 over a lifetime

 When you compare the amount of time and money spent on hair removal throughout your lifetime, laser hair removal is the clear winner.
 Not only does it provide you with smooth, flawless skin, but also the results are also going to last forever.
 When searching for a laser clinic, find one that offers packages with a lifetime guarantee.
 This ensures that if you ever need a touch up down the line, you’ll be covered.
+Check out these laser hair removal faqs for more information.

 Sounds too good to be true?
 Schedule a FREE consultation for laser hair removal and we’ll answer all of your questions.